NxPKG/khulnasoft-docs/content/images/cloudflare-images/images-analytics.md

 # Images analytics

-Cloudflare Images gives you access to analytics data for your account, such as:
+Khulnasoft Images gives you access to analytics data for your account, such as:

 - How many images have been served during the current month.
 - How many images are stored.